nafis-reza/uruktarakbot/README.md

 You are ready to use this in you Windows PC
 # Commands

-* winget install python
+* "winget install python"
-* pip install openai
+* "pip install openai"
-* python openchat.py
+* "python openchat.py"

 # Termux INSTALLATION